stratuscoder/dtu.lab/README.md

 Total Duration: 20

 ### What You’ll Learn Today
 In this lab we'll utilize the OpenTelemetry Collector deployed as a DaemonSet (Node Agent) to collect pod/container logs from a Kubernetes cluster and ship them to Dynatrace.
+Additionally, we'll deploy the OpenTelemetry Collector as a Deployment (Gateway) to watch Kubernetes Events from the Cluster and ship them to Dynatrace.

 Lab tasks:
 1. Create a Kubernetes cluster on Google GKE
 2. Deploy OpenTelemetry's demo application, astronomy-shop
 3. Deploy OpenTelemetry Collector as a DaemonSet
+4. Deploy OpenTelemetry Collector as a Deployment
-4. Configure OpenTelemetry Collector service pipeline for log enrichment
+5. Configure OpenTelemetry Collector service pipeline for log enrichment
-5. Query and visualize logs in Dynatrace using DQL
+6. Query and visualize logs in Dynatrace using DQL

 ![astronomy-shop logs](img/astronomy-shop_logs.png)